 An official's residence at the time of assignment occurs shall be his/her "district of residence."

-The OHSAA Commissioner's office shall oversee the assignment of officials.
+The OHSAA Executive Director's office shall oversee the assignment of officials.
 Assignments shall be made from those eligible Class 1 officials based upon a proportional representation where the percentage of Class 1 officials assigned from each athletic district is representative of the percentage of Class 1 officials in that sport residing in each athletic district.

 Example: There are 144 class 1 volleyball officials needed for the regional and state contests.
 If there are a total of 1205 class 1 volleyball officials in the state and 217 officials reside in the Central District then 18% of the 144 or 26 of the officials assigned will be from the Central District.